claudiogreco/frontiers2023/README.md

 ```
 streamlit run visualize_interactions.py
 ```
+The app will run a local HTTP server showing an interface to visualize the reports contained in "data/reports".

 ### Listener pre-training
 In order to generate the pre-training dataset for the listener starting from the contexts, run: